|| The Never Ending Present by Michael Barclay gave us this essential Gord Downie quote regarding Fireworks:

 By the time the series moved to Russia, it had all the makings of a Hollywood classic.
 The good guys stormed back and won the last three games of the series, all on winning goals by Paul Henderson.
 Henderson's dramatic goal (the one 'that everyone remembers') in the last gasps of game eight saved Canadian pride, and made him a national hero.

 Everybody who was around at the time, has, or has heard, a "where were you story" about Henderson's goal.
-My fathers goes like this: He was working in a retail outlet on the day of the final game, a few doors down from a popular sports bar.
+Televisions were rolled into classrooms.
+Restaurants put tv's in their dining areas.
+Truckers pulled off the road to watch.
+My father's story goes like this: He was working in a retail outlet in Toronto on the day of the final game, a few doors down from a popular sports bar.
+Nobody came in to the store that day.
 When Henderson scored, thanks to the streets being deserted and the store being empty, he could audibly hear the roar from down the road.
 Foster Hewitt's call of the goal, and the image of Yvan Cournoyer hugging Henderson afterwards, have become extremely familiar facets of Canadian culture.

 "...You were loosening my grip on Bobby Orr"